tribbloid/spookystuff/README.md

 -----------
 [This is a stub] Theoretically all Spark application that runs locally can be submitted to cluster by only changing its masterURL parameter in SparkConf.
 However I haven't test it myself.
 Some part of the code may not be optimized for cluster deployment.

+- Make sure PhantomJS is installed on all cluster nodes.

-- If you want to write extension for this project, MAKE SURE you don't get *NotSerializableException* in a local run (these are thrown when ), and keep all RDD entity's serialization footprint small to avoid slow partitioning over the network.
+- If you want to write extension for this project, MAKE SURE you don't get *NotSerializableException* in a local run (it happens when Spark cannot serialize data when sending to another node), and keep all RDD entity's serialization footprint small to avoid slow partitioning over the network.

 Maintainer
 -----------